How to brew tea on ice

 Simply pour 50ml of chilled water over the tea leaves, steep for 30 minutes and put into the refrigerator, covered.
 Strain and serve; or

-Cover the leaves with 1 tsp of toasted mochi rice, pour over boiling water, steep for 10-30 seconds, strain and serve.
+Cover the leaves with 1 tsp of toasted mochi or brown rice, pour over boiling water, steep for 10-30 seconds, strain and serve.